henrywu2019/BentoML/docs/source/deployment/clipper.rst

 `ClipperIntsInput`, `ClipperFloatsInput`, `ClipperDoublesInput`, `ClipperStringsInput` each corresponding to one input type that clipper support.

-Other than using Clipper specific input, the rest are the same as defining a regular BentoService class:
+Other than using Clipper specific input, the rest are the same as defining a regular MyModel class:

 .. code-block:: python

     >>> # save this to a separate iris_classifier.py file
-    >>> from kappa import BentoService, api, env, artifacts
+    >>> from kappa import MyModel, api, env, artifacts
     >>> from kappa.service.artifacts.common import PickleArtifact
     >>> from kappa.adapters import DataframeInput, ClipperFloatsInput

     >>> @artifacts([PickleArtifact('model')])
     >>> @env(infer_pip_packages=True)
-    >>> class IrisClassifier(BentoService):
+    >>> class IrisClassifier(MyModel):

     >>>     @api(input=DataframeInput(), batch=True)
     >>>     def predict(self, df):